Rorschach test: Protection of test items and ethics

 James Heilman, an emergency room physician involved in the debate, compared it to the publication of the eye test chart: though people are likewise free to memorize the eye chart before an eye test, its general usefulness as a diagnostic tool for eyesight has not diminished.
 For those opposed to exposure, publication of the inkblots is described as a "particularly painful development", given the tens of thousands of research papers which have, over many years, "tried to link a patient's responses to certain psychological conditions."
 Controversy over Wikipedia's publication of the inkblots has resulted in the blots being published in other locations, such as The Guardian and The Globe and Mail.
 Later that year, in August 2009, two psychologists filed a complaint against Heilman with the Saskatchewan medical licensing board, arguing that his uploading of the images constituted unprofessional behavior.
 In 2012, two articles were published showing consequences of the publication of the images in Wikipedia.
 The first one studied negative attitudes towards the test generated during the Wikipedia-Rorschach debate, while the second suggested that reading the Wikipedia article could help to fake "good" results in the test.

 Publication of the Rorschach images is also welcomed by critics who consider the test to be pseudoscience.
 Benjamin Radford, editor of Skeptical Inquirer magazine, stated that the Rorschach "has remained in use more out of tradition than good evidence" and was hopeful that publication of the test might finally hasten its demise.

 In art and media

 Australian artist Ben Quilty has used the Rorschach technique in his paintings, by loading impasto oil paint onto a canvas and then pressing a second, unpainted, canvas onto the first, and proceeding to create an artwork from the shape created by this method.

-The mask of the fictional antihero of the same name in the graphic novel limited series Watchmen displays a constantly morphing inkblot based on the designs used in the tests, with the mask's black and white coloring consistent with his sense and view of morality.
+The mask of the fictional antihero of the same name in the graphic novel limited series Watchmen and its adaptations displays a constantly morphing inkblot based on the designs used in the tests.
+In the 1999 Sofia Coppola movie The Virgin Suicides the character of Cecilia is given the test and in David Cronenberg's Spider (2002) the Rorschach inkblots are incorporated into the opening of the film.

 In 2022, a Malayalam language film titled Rorschach was announced with actor Mammootty in the lead role, inspiring queries and discussion in social media about the test.

+The trailer for season 1 of the 2017 TV series Mindhunter features a bloody inkblot.

+In Fallout: New Vegas, the character Doc Mitchell uses three cards from the test to give judgment on the player character who is recovering from a bullet to the head.
+Cards VII, VI, and II are used in that order.
+The player answers from a premade list of answers which then determine the player's skill bonuses.
+A community mod for Card II was created due to popular agreement from the community that it looked like "Two bears high fiving".
+This would inspire a character in the Honest Hearts addon called "Two Bears High Fiving".